 Seventy percent of native bee species nest in the ground and need bare soil in a sunny spot.
 Dedicate small areas to these ground-nesting bees and keep those zones free of foot traffic.
 Accommodate the other 30 percent of bees that nest in old mouse holes, tree cavities, pithy plant stems, dead trees, crevices in stone walls, and the like.
 Other types of pollinators have different habitat needs—a well-layered landscape (trees, shrubs, vines, and perennials) will accommodate most of them.

-7. Add some single-flowered plants—they provide easy access for pollinators.
+7. Add some single-flowered plants—they provide easy access.

 Bees and other pollinators don’t want to have to work to get their food.
 Open, single-flowered plants provide easy access.

 8. Reduce or eliminate pesticides from your garden.

 Synthetic pesticides and some organic products can be reduced without major damage to most gardens.
 Skip pesticides altogether and attract nature’s pest control (beneficial insects) to your garden with plants that support them.
 In all cases, responsible use according to label directions is important.

 Turfgrass lawns are ecological wastelands.
 Determine how much lawn you really need and replace the rest with the plants suggested above.
 For any lawn, you keep, manage it responsibly.

 10. Add a habitat sign to your landscape.

 Help raise awareness about the importance of pollinators and make a point of showing off your Pollinator Victory Garden to family members, friends, and neighbors with a pollinator habitat sign.

 There are many different signs that are available including: